Nomifactory/Guides/guides/PlayingOnDev.md

 This guide will teach you how to play on development snapshots following the release of 1.2.2.

-For the previous version of this guide targeting dev snapshots leading into 1.2.2, use the [1.2.2 revision](https://github.com/OmnifactoryDevs/OmnifactoryGuides/blob/1.2.2/guides/InstallingUnofficialFixes.md).
+For the previous version of this guide targeting dev snapshots leading into 1.2.2, use the [1.2.2 revision](https://github.com/Nomifactory/NomifactoryGuides/blob/1.2.2/guides/InstallingUnofficialFixes.md).

 ## Preliminary Information

 ### What Are Development Snapshots?

-Development snapshots are the bleeding-edge version of Omnifactory.
+Development snapshots are the bleeding-edge version of Nomifactory.
 We create a pair of client and server zip files automatically whenever we change the "dev" branch on our GitHub repository.

 The main thing to note is that these are experimental builds.
 They have not been vetted to the same degree as releases.
 While we make a concerted effort to avoid breaking things, we don't make any guarantees.